felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.16.1-b.1 =

 (2017/08/20) Added 'Event Start' and 'Event End' options in the Social Settings metabox for Schema Event and its sub-types.
-Added a 'seller' property to the Schema Product type with the site organization markup.
+Added a 'seller' property to Schema Product type offers with the site organization markup.

 = 1.16.0 =